Niagara 4 - Technical Certification Program (TCP)

 - Alarm Routing & Portal

-This course is intended for Systems Integrators, OEMs, Business Partners and Distributors who have specifically contracted with Tridium to sell and service the Niagara 4 Framework.
+This course is intended for Systems Integrators, OEMs, Business Partners and Distributors who have contracted explicitly with Tridium to sell and service the Niagara 4 Framework.

-Note: End-User customers are also welcome to attend this class in order to more fully understand the full potential of implementation of this product in their facility.
+Note: End-User customers are also welcome to attend this class to more fully understand the full potential of implementing this product in their facility.

-- Each student is required to have a Windows 7/8/10 based laptop running a licensed copy of the most current version of WorkPlace (4.11.x.x).
+- Each student must have a Windows 10 64-bit or Windows 11-based laptop running a licensed copy of the most current version of WorkPlace (4.12.x.x).